harvester/docs/docs/install/iso-install.md

 ```

-The above log shows that `rancherd` is waiting for `kubelet` to become healthy.
-There is nothing `rancherd` do wrong.
-So, the next part to check is `rancher-system-agent`:
+The above log shows that `rancherd` is waiting for `kubelet` to become healthy. `rancherd` is doing nothing wrong and is working as expected.
+The next step is to check the `rancher-system-agent`:

 ```sh
 $ journalctl -u rancher-system-agent.service